-SWAMIJI: No, no. Knower.
-It is the act, it is the manifestation of the knower.
-It is [owing to] the manifestation of the knower that known has taken place.
+SWAMIJI: No, no, knower.
+It is the act, it is the manifestation of knower that known has taken place.
 It is not both.

 JOHN: Of known.

 SWAMIJI: No, without knower.
-Knower is the hero, the hero in this drama–the predominant hero.
+Knower is the hero, hero in this drama, predominant hero.